vinkrish/DataStructure-Algorithm-Snippets_Java/README.md

 class always represents a reifiable type, there is no point in parameterizing the class Class with a type that is not reifiable.
 Hence, the two main methods for producing a class with a type parameter, namely the getClass method and class literals, are both designed to yield a reifiable type for the type parameter in all cases.

+Each class token corresponds to a reifiable type.
+If you try to reflect a parameterized type, you get the reified information for the corresponding raw type.

 ## Data Strucures

 Collections come in four basic flavors: